What is GERD?

 The most frequent symptoms of are, heartburn and acid regurgitation, are so common that they may not be associated with a disease.

 Self-diagnosis can lead to mistreatment.
-Consultation with a physician is essential to proper diagnosis and treatment of GERD.
+Consultation with a physician is essential to proper diagnosis and treatment of gastroesophageal reflux disease.

 Various methods to effectively treat this disorder range from lifestyle measures to the use of medication or surgical procedures.

-It is essential for individuals who suffer persistent heartburn or other chronic and recurrent symptoms of GERD to seek an accurate diagnosis, to work with their physician, and to receive the most effective treatment available.
+It is essential for individuals who suffer persistent heartburn or other chronic and recurrent symptoms of gastroesophageal reflux disease to seek an accurate diagnosis, to work with their physician, and to receive the most effective treatment available.

 You can participate in this survey here.